Skip to main content

 Department of Defense The Secretary of Defense should ensure that the Under Secretary of Defense for Personnel and Readiness directs the DODEA Director to ensure that any special education paraeducators who work with students who may need behavioral supports receive crisis training.
 (Recommendation 2)

-DOD partially concurred with this recommendation.
-In July 2025, DODEA stated that it expanded its crisis training contract for all staff, beginning in school year 2025-2026.
-Additionally, DODEA said that it is implementing a centralized training completion tracking system to ensure consistent, agency-wide compliance and support for students and staff, and expects to complete these actions in January 2026.
-We will continue to monitor the agency's efforts in this area.
+As of July 2025, DODEA expanded its crisis training contract for all staff, beginning in school year 2025-2026.
+In February 2026, DODEA distributed a memorandum agency-wide to inform staff about the crisis training and where to access the training modules.
+Additionally, as of May 2026, DODEA implemented a centralized training completion tracking system to ensure consistent, agency-wide compliance and support for students and staff.

 Department of Defense The Secretary of Defense should ensure that the Under Secretary of Defense for Personnel and Readiness directs the DODEA Director to provide supplemental instructional materials to special education teachers agencywide to help them adapt the general education curriculum for students with IEPs.
 (Recommendation 3)

 DOD partially concurred with this recommendation.
-In July 2025, DODEA stated that to enhance instructional quality for students with disabilities, it is undertaking an inventory of the agency's existing instructional resources, as well as launching professional learning modules in fall 2025 focused on specially designed instruction and evidence-based strategies in reading and math.
-Additionally, DODEA stated that prior to GAO's review, DODEA allocated funding for targeted reading materials in grades 3-5 and anticipated completing these corrective actions in June 2026.
-DODEA stated it would not pursue any singular, centralized purchases of supplemental instructional materials, because doing so may not account for the individualized nature of student needs and would require significant investment.
-We agree.
+In school year 2025-2026, DODEA launched professional learning modules focused on designing Specially Designed Instruction (SDI) and evidence-based strategies in reading and math.
+Additionally, in September 2025, DODEA issued a memorandum to communicate the allocation of dedicated training time for special educators and related service providers, and to outline access to training resources.
+These efforts are encouraging and demonstrate progress toward helping teachers modify the general education curriculum for students with IEPs.
+Still, as of May 2026, DODEA maintained that it would not pursue any singular, centralized purchases of supplemental instructional materials, because doing so may not account for the individualized nature of student needs and would require significant investment.
 However, there are other ways that access to supplemental materials could be made available agencywide.
-For example, DODEA could acquire special education instructional materials available for specific curriculum for teachers to tailor to students' individual needs.
-Teachers also suggested having a specialist dedicated to helping them find instructional tools to meet individual student needs.
+For example, teachers suggested having a specialist dedicated to helping them find instructional tools to meet individual student needs.
 The fact remains that DODEA regional, district, and school-level staff representing the majority of DODEA students expressed significant concerns about the lack of access agencywide to instructional materials for tailoring special education to students' needs, noting that staff in some districts and regions had access while others did not.
-Further, special education teachers at 10 of the 14 schools we visited told us that the general curriculum materials they have do not meet their students' needs.
+Further, many special education teachers told us that the general curriculum materials they have do not meet their students' needs.
 We maintain that agencywide access to appropriate supplemental instructional materials would better help DODEA teachers to support their students while allowing them to tailor instructional materials to students' unique needs.
 Additionally, not having to constantly "reinvent the wheel", as some educators described it, it could allow teachers more time to teach and may improve the quality of support students receive.
 We will continue to monitor DODEA's efforts in this area.

 Department of Defense The Secretary of Defense should ensure that the Under Secretary of Defense for Personnel and Readiness directs the DODEA Director to make more specialized reading interventions accessible across all DODEA locations to students with specific learning disabilities, including dyslexia, that impact their ability to read.
 (Recommendation 4)